immunefi-team/Bounty_Boosts/DeGate/25892 - [SC - Insight] A malicious user can DoS force withdraw request....md

 # A malicious user can DoS force withdraw request for any legitimate user

-Submitted on Mon Nov 20 2023 16:59:01 GMT-0400 (Atlantic Standard Time) by @CanYeRest298751 for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)
+Submitted on Nov 20th 2023 at 22:59:01 UTC by @CanYeRest298751 for [Boost | DeGate](https://immunefi.com/bounty/boosteddegatebugbounty/)

 Report ID: #25892